Race for the Yankee Zephyr

-Race for the Yankee Zephyr (also known as Treasure of the Yankee Zephyr) is a 1981 action adventure film directed by David Hemmings and starring Ken Wahl, Lesley Ann Warren, George Peppard and Donald Pleasence.
+Race for the Yankee Zephyr (also known as Treasure of the Yankee Zephyr) is a 1981 action adventure film directed and produced by David Hemmings, and starring Ken Wahl, Lesley Ann Warren, Donald Pleasence and George Peppard.
+It is a co-production between Australian, New Zealand, and American companies.
+It was released on 18 December 1981.

 Plot

-Gibbie Gibson has discovered a World War II-era plane wreck in the mountains of New Zealand.
+Gibbie Gibson has discovered a World War II-era plane wreck in the Southern Alps of New Zealand.
 When his discovery becomes known Gibson, his daughter Sally and his lodger Barney Whitaker find trouble from a group of treasure hunters led by a Mister Theo Brown, who are intent on finding the cache of money they believe is on the wreck.